-Step 1-Wash both brake discs with soap and water
+Step 2-Wash both brake discs with soap and water (if purchased from Essex with burnished discs, skip this step)

 The discs in our system are coated with a water soluble rust inhibitor that must be removed prior to use.
 Use soap and water to clean them.
 Dish detergent works well.
 The discs will start to rust immediately (as they do when you wash your car), so please don't be alarmed when that occurs.